jxskiss/mcli/README.md

 - `Parse` parses the command line for flags and arguments.
 - `Run` runs the program, it will parse the command line, search for a registered command and run it.
 - `PrintHelp` prints usage doc of the current command to stderr.

+Create a new App instance:

 - `NewApp` creates a new cli applcation instance.

-### Custom parsing options
+### Custom options

+App:

+- `App.Options` specifies optional options for an application.

+CmdOpt:

+- `WithLongDesc` specifies a long description of a command, which will be showed in the command's help.
+- `WithExamples` specifies examples for a command.
+Examples will be showed after flags in the command's help.

+ParseOpt:

 - `WithArgs` tells `Parse` to parse from the given args, instead of parsing from the command line arguments.
 - `WithErrorHandling` tells `Parse` to use the given ErrorHandling.
-  By default, it exits the program when an error happens.
+  By default, the program exits when an error happens.
 - `WithName` specifies the command name to use when printing usage doc.
 - `DisableGlobalFlags` tells `Parse` to don't parse and print global flags in help.
 - `ReplaceUsage` tells `Parse` to use a custom usage function instead of the default.
-- `WithFooter` adds a footer message after the default help.
+- `WithFooter` adds a footer message after the default help, this option overrides the App's setting `Options.HelpFooter` for this parsing call.
-- `App.Options` specifies optional options for an application.

 ## Tag syntax